nimblehq/ios-templates/.github/wiki/Standard-File-Organization.md

 ## {ProjectName}KIFUITests

 This folder contains the KIF UI testing of the main project.
-Use KIF instead of UITests for speed and reliability.
+Use KIF instead of XCUITest for speed and reliability.

-## {ProjectName}UITests

-This folder contains the UI testing of the main project.